Jobs-to-be-Done Prompts: 12 Templates for JTBD Interviews and Statements

-12 prompts to apply JTBD rigorously — switch-trigger interviews, defensible job statements, functional/emotional/social splits, and using JTBD as a feature-cut filter instead of a brainstorm toy.
+12 expert JTBD prompts: switch-trigger interviews, four-forces analysis, defensible job statements, functional/emotional/social splits, and using JTBD as a feature-cut filter — with model notes for June 2026.

-JTBD looks easy on a slide and almost always falls apart in practice: teams write job statements that are really feature descriptions, skip the switch-trigger entirely, and end up using JTBD as a brainstorm warmup instead of a decision filter.
-These prompts give you 12 rigorous applications — switch-trigger interview design, defensible job statements, functional/emotional/social decomposition, and using JTBD to actually cut features from a backlog.
-Pair with the feature prioritization prompts once you have a job locked in.
+JTBD looks easy on a slide and almost always falls apart in practice: teams write “job statements” that are really feature descriptions, skip the switch trigger entirely, and end up using JTBD as a brainstorm warmup instead of a decision filter.
+These 12 prompts force the rigor back in — switch-trigger interview design, four-forces analysis, defensible job statements, functional/emotional/social decomposition, and using JTBD to actually cut features from a backlog.
+Pair them with the feature prioritization prompts once you have a job locked in.

 Best for